Annual flu shots are recommended for all residents

-The effectiveness of flu vaccination tends to decrease with older age which makes it even more important that staff members who have regular contact with vulnerable older residents have themselves been vaccinated against flu.
+The effectiveness of flu vaccination tends to decrease with older age which makes it even more important that staff members who have regular contact with vulnerable older residents have themselves been vaccinated against influenza.

 - administrative staff with patient contact, doctors, nurses, care assistant and therapists

-- cleaning and kitchen staff, volunteers, religious workers, and temporary and part time workers.
+- cleaning and kitchen staff, volunteers, religious workers, and temporary and part-time workers.

 When to get vaccinated?